 Today, I’m chatting with Kirsten about what’s working well in her small space, and offering ideas on how she can maximize these areas even further.
 In part one of this series, we looked at the entryway, living room, and kitchen.
 Today, we're looking at two spaces: a multi-purpose room which doubles as her office and laundry room (and has zero overhead lighting, unfortunately), and the bathroom.

 Kirsten has what she calls a "weird spot" in her apartment.
-The space was originally meant to be a bedroom, but because they decided to loft their bed (more on this in the next installment)v [link to part III], the room has become a nondescript secondary space—a multi-purpose room that sees a range of activities from working to playing music to sewing to doing laundry.
+The space was originally meant to be a bedroom, but because they decided to loft their bed (more on this in the next installment), the room has become a nondescript secondary space—a multi-purpose room that sees a range of activities from working to playing music to sewing to doing laundry.
 There's a lot going on, which makes it difficult for the room to look good while functioning for all those needs.

 I'm always looking for ways to create functional, beautiful storage solutions.
 Kirsten and her husband hang their instruments on the wall, which is brilliant.
 Not only are they off the floor, but the instruments remain accessible (and they present well enough to function as art).